AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

 ### Local setup

-For local CIF add-on development using the AEM as a Cloud Service SDK following steps:
+For local CIF Add-on development using the AEM as a Cloud Service SDK following steps:

 1. Get the latest AEM as a Cloud Service SDK
 2. Unpack the AEM .jar to create the `crx-quickstart` folder, run: